 Project Officer, SKEMA PUBLIKA

 Sarah Vallée joined SKEMA PUBLIKA in September 2021.
-She has international experience in project management and policy implementation.
+Her goal is to create bridges between the academic and policy worlds.
+She is particularly interested in issues relating to artificial intelligence as well as to sports governance.
 She worked with French foreign services, cooperation agencies, international organisations and higher education institutions in Europe, Asia and Africa.
 She graduated from Sciences Po’s Paris School of International Affairs with a Master in International Security and holds a Certificate in Public Policy Analysis from the London School of Economics and Political Science.

 Sarah Vallée's contributions